harelba/q/qsqlite.md

 * Add sqlitebck as dependency to brew installation
 * Better naming in -A for the difference between a disk-file and a qsql file (perhaps consolidate?)
 * qsql with multiple tables, the user needs to provide a table name with QSQLFILE:::TABLE_NAME
+* -A should provide information about reading/writing to disk

 Insights
 * Was surprised at how imperative I was 8 years ago